 On top of that, there’s also bus tours, introduction sessions to student media, student activism and volunteering, sports taster sessions and of course the only official Freshers’ Fair, which provides the opportunity to meet clubs and societies and grab some awesome freebies from loads of different companies and organisations.

 We use the address you give us online or on the form only for reference.
 The important part is your email address where we will be sending your confirmation email.
-No Freshers’ Passes will be sent though the post.
+No Freshers’ Bands will be sent though the post.

 Relatives, friends, and students from other universities are not allowed.
 Only first year students at the University of Glasgow — i.e. Freshers only and you will be asked to prove you are a Glasgow Fresher at some point in the week.